Cello concertos (Kabalevsky): Cello Concerto No. 1

-Description

 Cello Concerto No. 1 is part of a trilogy of concertos by Kabalevsky and is considered to be the central piece of the trilogy.
 The other pieces in the trilogy are his Violin Concerto, written in 1948, and Third Piano Concerto, written in 1952.
 The three concertos were dedicated to students and young performers and were written in a style that was simple enough for a student to play yet challenging enough to progress their musicality and technique.
 Cello Concerto No. 1 was premiered in 1949 by Sviatoslav Knushevitsky, a Russian cellist who was a student at the time.
 He was accompanied by the Moscow Conservatory Youth Orchestra.

 Stylistic features

 The first cello concerto is in G minor.

 Cello Concerto No. 1 follows the traditional structure of a concerto as it has three movements, or sections, which follows sonata form, of "fast-slow-fast".
 The first section is an Allegro, which means "fast and lively".
 It is followed by the second movement which is a Largo, meaning "slow" and was dedicated to fallen Russian soldiers in World Wars 1 and 2.
 The third movement is an Allegro molto, meaning "very swift".
 As Kabalevsky's First Cello Concerto was written for students, it is not as technically challenging as Concerto No. 2.
 It has as the features of a conventional concerto including a traditional structure and instrumentation.
 His use of melody and harmonic structure also followed tradition.
 Kabalevsky was generally praised by his audiences because of this and received a mostly positive reception to his neoclassic style.